 Structurally, the respiratory system is divided into the upper and lower respiratory tracts/systems.
 The upper respiratory system consists of the nasal cavity, oral cavity, pharynx and their associated structures.

 The lower respiratory system consists of the trachea, bronchi, bronchioles and alveoli.
 It develops relatively late in the embryo – which can cause problems when babies are born prematurely.

-In this article, we will discuss the development of the respiratory tract and its clinical implications.
+In this article, we will discuss the development of the respiratory tract and its clinical correlations.

-The diverticulum separates into two buds, which become the left and right primary bronchi.
-The primary bronchi then proliferate to give off secondary, and tertiary bronchi.
+The diverticulum bifurcates into two buds, which become the left and right primary bronchi.
+The primary bronchi then proliferate to give rise to secondary and tertiary bronchi.

 Clinical Relevance: Tracheoesophageal Fistula

-A tracheoesophageal fistula is a direct connections between the trachea and the oesophagus.
-It can arise as a complication of surgical procedures, or can be congenital.
+A tracheoesophageal fistula is a direct connection between the trachea and the oesophagus.
+It can arise as a complication of surgical procedures or can be congenital.

 Congenital cases occur if the tracheoesophageal septum fails to form fully, or forms abnormally – and leaves the trachea in continuity with the oesophagus.
 Common abnormalities include:

 - Oesophagus is blind ended proximally and arises from the carina distally